JusVenom/RadioStations/README.md

 # RadioStations

-A Batch file that lets the user choose a radio station to play using MusicBee Portable.

-This is a .bat which i created to play A Variety of Radio Stations.
+This is a .bat which i created to play A Variety of PreDefined Radio Stations.

 Portable (Move it anywhere -But may need to re-Locate Library -See PNG)